Remote sensing in geology: Carrying platform

-Common geological application

 Advantages and limitations

 The main advantage of employing remote sensing to deal with geological problem is that it provides direct information on the surface cover using a synoptic coverage or sometimes stereoscopic view.
 Hence the big picture of kinematics could be better appreciated.
 It also reduces the burden of field work required for the area through synoptic studies of the area of interest.
 The spectral vision allows identification of rock attributes for surficial mapping.
 The resolution however controls the accuracy.

 There is a trade-off between spatial resolution and spectral resolution.
 Since the intensity of incident ray is fixed, for a higher spectral resolution, it is expected to have a lower spatial resolution (one pixel represent larger area) to maintain an up-to-standard signal-to-noise ratio for analysis.
 Also, the data volume for transmission is limited due to signal engineering problem.
 One can never obtain data with maximum resolutions in all spatial, spectral and radiometric resolutions due to these constraints.
 The temporal resolution could be understood as both the revisiting frequency and the deformation duration.
 For instance an instantaneous landslide or sinkhole collapse could hardly be recorded without high speed camera, while relics could be imaged into time-series where the temporal change, for instance ice calving could be revealed.

 Another deficiency is the inconsistent data acquisition method, plus their interpretation schemes.
 As a result, an ideal database is hardly feasible because of dynamic environmental conditions in different locality.
 Instead, repeated reconnaissance is suggested for studying a specific area.

 Field observation and reconnaissance remains irreplaceable and shall never be taken over completely by remote sensing because field data greatly support remote sensing data interpretation.
 Remote sensing should better be considered to be complementary which aims to provide instantaneous views of different scale, perspective or spectral vision.
 Subsurface mapping by Geophysical survey and simulation models still play an important role in the 3 dimensional characterization of soil underground.
 A word of caution is that there is no such an ‘ideal’ sensor capable or optimized to study everything.
 It is often up to scientist's preference and experience to pick which dataset and extract information.
 For instance aerial photographs could be more sensible in cloud-free area, but otherwise radar may perform better for overcast weather.